 B28.
-The names of the directors of the Company and terms in office at the date of this Statement (noting that Mr Vassie was appointed on 1 January 2021 following the retirement of Mr Kevin Lines on 30 September 2020) together with their skills, experience and expertise are set out below.
+The names of the directors of the Company and terms in office at the date of this Statement (noting that Mr Bohm retired on 31 May 2021) together with their skills, experience and expertise are set out below.
 The directors' terms in office are considered appropriate by the Board.

-Robert Scott Vassie Independent Non-Executive Director (Appointed 1 January 2021) Qualifications FAusIMM, GAICD, B.MinTech (Hons) Mining Experience Mr Vassie is a mining engineer with 35 years multi commodity and international experience.
-Mr Vassie spent 18 years with Rio Tinto in global mining and resource development executive roles followed by MD & CEO positions in Ivanhoe Australia and St Barbara Ltd with a focus on executive leadership, resource development and business development including M&A. Mr Vassie served as a board member for the Minerals Council of Australia from 2014 to 2020 where he chaired the MCA Gold Forum and currently serves on the AusIMM Council for Diversity and Inclusion.
+Robert Scott Vassie Independent Non-Executive Director Qualifications FAusIMM, GAICD, B.MinTech (Hons) Mining Experience Mr Vassie is a mining engineer with 35 years multi commodity and international experience.
+Mr Vassie spent 18 years with Rio Tinto in global mining and resource development executive roles followed by MD & CEO positions in Ivanhoe Australia and St Barbara Ltd with a focus on executive leadership, resource development and business development including M&A. Mr Vassie served as a Board member for the Minerals Council of Australia from 2014 to 2020 where he chaired the MCA Gold Forum and currently serves on the AusIMM Council for Diversity and Inclusion.
 Mr Vassie was appointed Non-Executive Chair on 1 January 2021.
-Interest in Shares and Options at 30 June 2021 80,000 Shares.
-Special responsibilities From 1 January 2021, Board Chair and member of Audit Committee, Risk and Sustainability Committee and Nomination and Remuneration Committee.
-Directorships held in Non-Executive Director Aurelia Metals Limited other listed entities in the Previously Non-Executive Director Alita Resources Limited last three years Previously Managing Director of St Barbara Limited Michael Andrew Bohm Independent Non-Executive Director Qualifications B.AppSc (Mining Eng.), MAusIMM, MAICD.
-Experience Mr Bohm is a mining engineer with extensive corporate and operational management experience in the minerals industry in Australia, South East Asia, Africa, Chile, Canada and Europe.
-He is a graduate of the WA School of Mines and has worked as a mining engineer, mine manager, study manager, project manager, project director and Managing Director.
-He has been directly involved in a number of project developments in the gold, base metals and diamond sectors in both open pit and underground mining environments Interest in Shares and 500,000 Shares.
-Options at 30 June 2021
+Interest in Shares and 80,000 Shares.
+Options at 30 June 2022 Special responsibilities Board Chair and member of Audit Committee, Risk & Sustainability Committee and Nomination & Remuneration Committee.
+Directorships held in other Non-Executive Director Aurelia Metals Limited listed entities in the last Previously Non-Executive Director Alita Resources Limited three years Previously Managing Director of St Barbara Limited Fiona Jane Murdoch Independent Non-Executive Director (appointed 1 December 2021) Qualifications LLB (Hons) MBA GAICD Experience Ms Murdoch is a lawyer and senior executive leader with over 30 years of commercial and operational experience in the resources and infrastructure sectors in Australia and internationally, including with MIM Holdings, Xstrata Queensland and the AMCI Group.
+Ms Murdoch has extensive experience in risk management, mine to market infrastructure supply chains, project development and business development/M&A transactions Interest in Shares and 34,500 Shares.
+Options at 30 June 2022